djbetancourt-gh/funGp/cran-comments.md

 * Protected pre-existent future backend registers as suggested by the author of future

+* Also protected pre-existent foreach adaptors as suggested by the author of future

 ## Test environments
 * local Windows install, R 4.2.0